Johnny Yong Bosch: Music

 Bosch got involved in music by teaching himself how to play guitar.
 In his band Eyeshine, he provides vocals, songwriting, and guitar.
 He describes the type of music he plays as "Edge Rock.
 We're somewhere on the edge of sounding like grunge, alt. rock, punk and pop."
 His musical inspirations include The Beatles, Foo Fighters, Nirvana, Oasis, Led Zeppelin and also movie soundtracks.

 The band released an instrumental album called Sonosis.
 Bosch described the album as "something you could just listen to and could move you to feel something" and that "the titles were a reflection of the emotions we felt as we wrote the songs".

 The band gave their final performance at Yama-Con in December 2017.

 In 2018, Johnny formed a new band with former Eyeshine guitarist Masataka "Polo" Yazaki called Where Giants Fall.
 They released their first self-titled studio album on November 25, 2021.

 Personal life

-Bosch was born to a Korean mother and an American father of Irish and German descent.
-He is the second of four children in his family.
-He married Amy Bosch on March 21, 2003.
+Bosch married Amy Bosch on March 21, 2003.
 He has a daughter named Novi and a son named Jetson.